AllTrue-ai/alltrue-llm-observability/README.md

-# Alltrue LLM Observability SDK
+# Alltrue Guardrails

-Alltrue LLM Observability SDK provides monitoring, observability, and guardrails for Large Language Model interactions.
+Alltrue Guardrails provides monitoring, observability, and guardrails for Large Language Model interactions.
 It allows you to track, modify, and secure your LLM API calls with minimal code changes to your existing applications.

 ## Table of Contents
 - [Installation](#installation)